Have information to add to this story? Contact us.

 Klotzbach said he and other hunter safety trainers stress that guns should be unloaded around or in the vehicle even if it is legal.

 In Nebraska, shotguns must be unloaded but can be uncased in a vehicle, while rifles can be loaded and uncased.
-Hunting from the road or in rights-of-ways is illegal in Nebraska.
+Hunting from the road or in rights-of-ways is illegal in the Cornhusker State.

-In Minnesota, it is legal to road hunt for small game on public roads but guns must be unloaded at all times in a vehicle, though they can be uncased, said Jason Abraham of the Minnesota Department of Natural Resources.
-Still, Abraham said he urges hunters to go beyond what is legal and do what is safe instead.
+In Minnesota, it is legal to road hunt for small game on public roads, but guns must be unloaded at all times in a vehicle, though they can be uncased.

-Lee said that the law against road hunting doesn’t always stop the practice.
-He recalled an incident a few years ago when a hunter pulled over to shoot at a grouse and shot out the window of an oncoming semi.
+Mike Lee, who spent a decade as a game warden in the field, said that the law against road hunting doesn’t always stop the practice.
+He recalled a mishap a few years ago when a hunter pulled over to shoot at a grouse and shot out the window of an oncoming semi.

 “This is one of our more common violations in Montana,” he said.
 “There’s definitely public safety concerns with people hunting off a public roadway.”